-Dogs are indeed a lot of fun, but at the same time, they also necessitate a lot of hard+smart work.
-There are numerous things your dog needs to thrive; decent training is one of the most significant of these.
+Dogs are indeed a lot of fun, but at the same time, they also necessitate a lot of hard & smart work.
+There are numerous things your furry friend needs to thrive; decent training is one of the most significant of these.
 Train your dog really well, but it's somewhat hard to acknowledge how to get started.

 Once you take your new dog or puppy to your home, it is smart to begin training them immediately, at least start training them for basic obedience stuff.
 But where should you begin?
 What is the best approach for training a dog or puppy?

 These are some common questions that might bother you a little bit.
-But, don't worry; we at Brad Pattison Pet Wellness are aware of your queries regarding dog behavior training methods & we will be the happiest to assist you with the same.
+But, don't worry; we at Brad Pattison Pet Wellness are aware of your queries regarding dog behaviour training methods and we will are happy to assist you.

 There are actually many options for training your new dog.
 Whether you choose to train your puppy or dog yourself, take dog training classes or hire a private trainer/agency, you can still implement the following key training tips right away to make the dog training process easier.

 Here in this blog, we compiled some handy tips to help you & your pup get going.

 Did you know some very specific names are more suitable for training your dog?
 Choosing a short name that your dog can clearly hear really helps you & your dog in the training sessions.
 A strong ending, like in the names "Pheobe," "Jasper," "Jack," & "Ginger," perks up dog ears, especially when you place emphasis at the end.
 And believe us, dogs learn really fast when they listen to one thing again & again.